 A Christmas tiffin requires no baking and is probably one of the easiest sweet treats to make.
 It’s a timeless favourite that would make a lovely homemade gift too.

 Forget Terry’s Chocolate Orange, these lovely ganache pots are creamy, deeply chocolatey with a lovely zesty orange flavour.
 They’re quick to make and perfect for making ahead for dinner parties.

-This wonderfully rustic Buche de Noel has a beautifully whimsical appearance and tastes absolutely exquisite with a light chocolate mousse filling and a rich mocha buttercream frosting.
+This rustic Buche de Noel has a beautifully whimsical appearance and tastes absolutely exquisite.
+With a light chocolate mousse filling and a rich mocha buttercream frosting, yule not be disappointed.

 Small but perfectly formed, these super chocolatey vegan chocolate fruit cakes are a delicious festive indulgence.